HenryElliott/iDebloat/README.md

 ---

 ## Overview
-iDebloat is a powerful, clean, and user-friendly PowerShell GUI tool designed to help you declutter Windows by removing bloatware, disabling telemetry, tweaking performance settings, and more — all in a few clicks.
+iDebloat is a powerful, clean, and user-friendly PowerShell GUI tool designed to help you declutter Windows by removing bloatware, disabling telemetry, tweaking performance settings, and more, all in a few clicks.

 It features:
 - Modern, resizable WPF interface
 - Multi-column task selection with descriptive tooltips
 - Async execution with real-time progress and logs
 - Core debloat tasks: Remove Edge, OneDrive, Cortana, disable telemetry, background apps, and install useful apps silently
-- Fully open to extensions — planned advanced features include system backups, restore points, task dependency management, scheduling, system info, and more.
+- Fully open to extensions - planned advanced features include system backups, restore points, task dependency management, scheduling, system info, and more.

 ---